elaheh-sadredini/SPM/README.md

 ## Citations:
-Please consider to cite to the following papers if you are using this tool for your research.
+Please cite the following papers if you are using this tool for your research.

 [\[1\] Elaheh Sadredini, Reza Rahimi, Ke Wang, and Kevin Skadron.
 "Frequent Subtree Mining on the Automata Processor: Opportunities and Challenges."
 ACM International Conference on Supercomputing (ICS), Chicago, June 2017](http://www.cs.virginia.edu/~skadron/Papers/sadredini_ics17.pdf)